 On April 4, 2012, the Company entered into the Purchase Agreement with CVI.
 The Purchase Agreement included a warrant to purchase 309,406 shares of the Company's common stock (the "Original Warrant").
 Pursuant to an exchange in October 2013, the Original warrant was exchanged for a new warrant (the "Exchanged Warrant").
 The Exchanged Warrant is exercisable at any time on or after the date that is six months after the issuance of the Original Warrant and entitles CVI to purchase shares of the Company's common stock for a period of five years from the date the Original Warrant becomes exercisable at an exercise price equal to \$15.70 per share, after giving effect to certain price-based and other anti-dilution adjustments including the sale of common stock under the ATM entered into in January 2017.
 See Note 12, "Stockholders Equity" for further discussion.
 The Exchanged Warrant may not be exercised if, after giving effect to the conversion, CVI together with its affiliates, would beneficially own in excess of 4.99% of the Company's common stock.
-This percentage may be raised to any other percentage not in excess of 9.99% at the option of CVI, upon at least 61-days prior notice to the Company, or lowered to any other percentage, at the option of CVI, at any time.
+This percentage may be raised to any other percentage, at the option of CVI, at any time.